maksimkamekspeks/milk-mirna-targetome/README.md

 ## Citation

-If you use this code, please cite the associated article and this archive:
+If you use this code, please cite the associated article.
-Zenodo, https://doi.org/10.5281/zenodo.21287121 (see CITATION.cff).